hexesdesu/RTL8821CU_RTL8811CU-allPlantformDriver/README.md

 > MERCURY UD6S

-They have same RTL8811CU chipset.
+They have the same RTL8811CU chipset.

 I found some notes to install the driver manually on the Hub, such as https://github.com/whitebatman2/rtl8821CU.